-Carbo’s ability to come in cold off the bench and deliver a key hit and his ability to do so without thinking too much about the game situation served him well.
+Carbo’s ability to come in cold off the bench and deliver a key hit, and his ability to do so without thinking too much about the game situation, served him well.
 Bill Lee, in Peter Golenbock’s Red Sox Nation, shared the following memory: “I remember in the Hall of Fame game at Cooperstown, Bernie was out behind the fence sleeping ... during the game because it didn’t mean anything and he was getting some rest.
 Don Zimmer got really mad at him and tried to show him up.
 He woke him up and had him bat, figuring he’d do bad.
 Bernie walked up, hit a home run, ran around the bases, and went back to sleep.
 Managers hated that.”

-Carbo was a member of an informal fraternity of fun-loving players called the "Buffalo Heads," that annoyed Zimmer, and also included Lee, Rick Wise, Ferguson Jenkins, and Jim Willoughby.
+Carbo was a member of an informal fraternity of fun-loving players, called the Buffalo Heads, who annoyed Zimmer, and also included Lee, Rick Wise, Ferguson Jenkins, and Jim Willoughby.
 The name had arisen from Jenkins’ unflattering nickname for Zimmer.
-In 1978, Carbo’s recurring pattern of arriving late to the ballpark, behavior often triggered by a slump and the resulting lack of playing time, according to Zimmer, was the reason he was sold to the Cleveland Indians on June 15.
+In 1978 Carbo’s recurring pattern of arriving late to the ballpark, behavior often triggered by a slump and the resulting lack of playing time, according to Zimmer, was the reason he was sold to the Cleveland Indians on June 15.
 Carbo hit .261 in 17 games for Boston in his final 1978 stint in a Red Sox uniform.
 His sale to the Indians precipitated a one-day walkout by friend Bill Lee.
 Upon returning the following day, Lee was fined $500 by general manager Haywood Sullivan.
 Lee’s response?
 “Fine me fifteen hundred and give me the weekend off.”

-Following the end of his baseball career, Carbo went to cosmetology school and operated a hair salon for eight years.
-However, his long-standing substance abuse problems led to a downward spiral which got so bad, as he related to Doug Hornig in The Boys of October, that he began to deal as well as consume the controlled substances.
-He reportedly hit bottom in 1993 after his mother had committed suicide, his father passed away, and his first marriage dissolved.
-His ex-teammates and fellow "Buffalo Heads" Lee and Jenkins helped him find the Baseball Assistance Team (BAT), an organization that helps needy former players and was instrumental in getting him into recovery from his addictions.
-Since 1980, he has run a baseball school for high school, college and pro players.
-He formed the "Diamond Club Ministry" in which he travels around the country speaking to primarily young adults about religion, baseball and the dangers of substance abuse.
+After his playing career, Carbo went to cosmetology school and operated a hair salon in Detroit for eight years.
+However, his longstanding substance-abuse problems led to a downward spiral that got so bad, as he related to Doug Hornig in The Boys of October, that he began to deal as well as consume the controlled substances.
+He reportedly hit bottom in 1993 after his mother had committed suicide, his father died, and his marriage dissolved.
+His ex-teammates and fellow Buffalo Heads Lee and Jenkins helped him find the Baseball Assistance Team (BAT), an organization that helps needy former players and was instrumental in getting Carbo into recovery from his addictions.
+In 1980 he began a baseball school for high school, college, and pro players.
+He formed the Diamond Club Ministry, in which he traveled around the country speaking to primarily young adults about religion, baseball, and the dangers of substance abuse.
 He has also served as a substitute teacher.
-He has remarried and has one son from his current marriage and three grown daughters from his first marriage.
-He currently is the field manager of the Pensacola Pelicans of the independent Central Baseball League.
+He remarried and has one son from his second marriage and three grown daughters from his first marriage.

 A version of this biography was originally published in ’75: The Red Sox Team That Saved Baseball, edited by Bill Nowlin and Cecilia Tan, and published by Rounder Books in 2005.

-Adelman, Tom, The Long Ball, Boston: Little, Brown and Company, 2003.
+Adelman, Tom, The Long Ball (Boston: Little, Brown and Company, 2003).

 Boston Red Sox 1976 Yearbook.